 Cranbrook - Capital of the Weald

-You must also try to visit when the October Apple Fayre is on or when the Music Festival takes place at the beginning of September.
+You must try to visit when the October Apple Fayre is on or when the Music Festival takes place at the beginning of September.

 The streets are closed off to vehicles and lively local festivities showcase local produce and local talent.

-Discover more about Cranbrook and the surrounding area by downloading a copy of the Cranbrook Shopping & Heritage leaflet and In and Around Cranbook - a guide to many of the charming villages in the Weald of Kent.
+You can find out more details about Cranbrook and the surrounding area by downloading a copy of the ‘Cranbrook Shopping & Heritage’ leaflet and ‘In and Around Cranbook’.

 Tags: Cranbrook, Cranbrook Town, Cranbrook Town Kent